 It’s up to every generation to add our contributions to advancing the position of African Americans.
-I’m particularly encouraged by the work of the Henkel ERG to address some of the challenges keeping African Americans from advancing their careers and making our work teams more diverse and effective.
-I’m excited about 2020 and how we’ll continue to build on a proud but unfinished legacy.”
+I’m particularly encouraged by the work of the Henkel Employee Resource Group to address some of the challenges keeping African Americans from advancing their careers and making our work teams more diverse and effective.”

 R&D Innovation Senior Scientist, Beauty Care Hair Professional

 Culver City, California